The Importance of Designing an Effective Operating Model

 People: Skills, capabilities, and culture.

-For over three decades across sectors including retail, engineering, utilities, and financial services, I've found one truth holds: strategy without a clear operating model is just ambition.
+In simpler terms, if your strategy is the 'what', the operating model is the 'how'.
+For over three decades across sectors like retail, engineering, utilities, and financial services, I've found one truth holds: strategy without a clear operating model is just ambition.

 Why Designing an Operating Model Matters